PetLahev/Scoreboard/README.md

 Make sure you pair the bluetooth module with your smart phone, add it under the `Devices` tab and then go to the `Settings - Send` and set the `Newline` option to **none**.
 On the main menu tap on the connect symbol.
 You should get a text saying "Connected to unnamed". (*Make sure you bluetooth module is powered and the indication LED is blinking*)

 ## Settings
+By default, the scoreboard is set as a clock (sets segment are used for seconds).
+There is no specific setting for turning the clock off as this is always done by providing any setting.
+If you need to go back to the 'clock' mode, just turn the power off and then on.
 You can setup your own game either in code - [globals.cpp](/Arduino/Scoreboard/src/globals.cpp) - or at runtime when sending the SETTING character via the Serial Bluetooth Terminal.
 The SETTING character is = `!` (*exclamation mark*).
 This behaves as a toggle switch so when send first time `!` the scoreboard will switch to 'setting mode' and will accept certain settings, when sending second time `!` it will end the 'setting mode' and will be ready for a game!

 You can setup